microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 The first failure stems from the fact that, as the insertion of X and Y are made relative to removed content, information is lost as to their precise insertion point.

-The second failure stems from the fact that the undo of the removal of A, B, C by user 1 is modeled as an insertion.
+The second failure stems from the fact that the undo of the removal of B, C by user 1 is modeled as an insertion.

 This second failure can also occur when elements are moved-out and the move is then undone (and the undo is modeled as a move in the opposite direction).